Library

 The School Library is proud of the wide variety of extra-curricular activities on offer

-• Book Discussion Groups for students and staff provide opportunities for opinions to be shared about books and authors.
-Expressing opinions and listening contributes to a continuing enjoyment of reading throughout teenage years and into adulthood and are skills relevant throughout life.
+- To encourage a lifelong love of reading the school library holds regular book discussion groups for students and staff.
+These groups provide opportunities for opinions to be shared about books and authors.
+Expressing opinions and listening contributes to a continuing enjoyment of reading throughout teenage years and into adulthood and teaches skills that are relevant throughout life

-• Every year the school takes part in World Book Day, a day aiming to celebrate books through a range of contests or quizzes which we organise.
-One of the most popular competitions with the students is the ‘Decorate your tutor door as a book’ competition.
+- Every year the school takes part in World Book Day, a day aiming to celebrate books through a range of contests or quizzes which we organise.
+Two of the most popular competitions with the students are the ‘Decorate your tutor door’ competition, a short story competition and other fun daily quizzes.

-• The Leaders Readers and Mathematicians Breakfast Club has been running in the School Library since 2013.
-LRM allows older student leaders in the school to work with carefully identified younger students on their literacy skills or numeracy skills.
-LRM has shown consistently, over the time it has run, to significantly increase reading, comprehension and spelling ages of the pupils taking part.
-Volunteering as a leader at LRM gives students the opportunity to make a significant contribution to others in the school community and demonstrate their positive personal motivation.
+- The Leaders and Readers Breakfast Club has been running in the School Library since 2013.
+LRBC allows older student leaders in the school to work with carefully identified younger students on their literacy skills.
+LRBC has shown consistently, over the time it has run, to significantly increase reading, comprehension and spelling ages of the pupils taking part.
+Volunteering as a leader at LRBC gives students the opportunity to make a significant contribution to others in the school community and demonstrate their positive personal motivation.

-If you would like to find out more about LRM please contact Mrs C Hawkings, Senior Librarian on haw@gbhs.co.uk
+If you would like to find out more about Leaders and Readers Breakfast Club please contact Mrs C Hawkings, Senior Librarian on haw@gbhs.co.uk.

 Library Opening Times